T

 • Learn a few basic Spanish phrases; while English is spoken in tourist areas, locals appreciate the effort.

-• Take advantage of siesta time (typically 2-5 PM) for a midday rest or quieter sightseeing.
+• Take advantage of siesta hours (typically 2 PM - 5 PM) for a break or to explore less crowded areas.

 Packing highlights